DHS.gov Website Redesign and Content Migration

 1. Simplify and unify our site

-• We curated a core set of new Topic pages to help tell the story of DHS to a global audience and added robust resource directories to point users to the most important publications, products, and tools related to these topics
+• We curated a core set of new Topic pages to help tell the story of DHS to a global audience.
+We added robust resource directories to point users to the most important publications, products, and tools related to these topics.

-• Concentrated on navigation via Topics and related resources in place of program
+• Concentrated on navigation via Topics and related resources in place of the program.

-• We adopted consistent page layouts by content type and standard functional modules; (Because the entire site will use template-based and not hand-coded HTML page-based publishing, staff now focused their time on adding value to content and not the mechanics of web design or web publishing)
+• We adopted consistent page layouts by content type and standard functional modules.
+Because the entire site will use template-based, not hand-coded, HTML page-based publishing, staff can now focus their time on adding value to content, rather than the mechanics of web design or web publishing.

 • We moved from an org-centric to a customer-centric structure (We restructured DHS.gov to offer a consolidated resource for priority topics in a unified voice)

-• We eliminated duplication as well as content that was redundant, old or lower priority.
-We reduced about 20 percent of the original content under this standard.
+• We eliminated duplication and content that was redundant, outdated, or of lower priority.
+We reduced the content by approximately 20 percent under this standard.

 • A social media directory to showcase these channels from across the enterprise to promote public engagement